About the SPA Officials

 Robin Scagell is a lifelong amateur astronomer who is now a writer and broadcaster on astronomy and space, concentrating in particular on basic stargazing and making astronomy accessible to anyone who wants to know more about the night sky.

 Born in 1946, Robin’s working career began in the Kodak Research Laboratory, and photography remains one of his great passions.
 He then went into astronomy via the University of Hertfordshire and Manchester University, which included working at a high-altitude observatory photographing the Moon.
 After a brief spell building telescopes at Manchester Telescope Centre, Robin’s interest in writing then took him to the world of publishing, where he worked on a diverse variety of books and partwork magazines from the ground-breaking How It Works science encyclopedia to children’s history, DIY, car maintenance and of course astronomy and photography.

-Today, he runs Galaxy Picture Library, which is devoted to providing astronomy and space photos to the media, and writes books, including Complete Guide to Stargazing (Philip's, 2006), Stargazing with Binoculars (jointly with David Frydman, Philip's, 2007), Stargazing with a Telescope (Philip's, 2004) and Night Sky Atlas (2004).
+Today, he runs Galaxy Picture Library, which is devoted to providing astronomy and space photos to the media, and writes books, most recently 101 Objects to Spot in the Night Sky and The Urban Astronomy Guide, both published in Philips in 2014.
 He also a broadcaster, commenting (sometimes at very short notice) on astronomy and space news for Sky News, BBC Breakfast, BBC News Channel and other programmes.